 The chances are that if you’re over 30 you’ve never heard of TikTok, or even its predecessor (in the Western World), Musical.ly.
 However, if you’re a teen or tween, particularly if you’re a girl, the odds are high that you are a TikToker – somebody who uses the video-based social network, TikTok, regularly.
 As with most social networks, TikTok is well suited to influencer marketing, and many of the more established TikTokers earn good money on the platform.

 TikTok certainly isn’t as well established as YouTube, yet, and doesn’t have as an efficient way for TikTokers to earn money as YouTubers can with their ads, but it is rising in popularity rapidly.
 We recently traced TikTok’s impressive growth, to the point whereby 2018, TikTok had over 660 million downloads worldwide.
 It ranked No. 1 in Apple’s App Store in terms of worldwide downloads, during Q4 2018.
+TikTok app exceeded 70 million downloads worldwide in Q1 2022, making it the top app by worldwide downloads.

 It didn’t take long for TikTok to create a new generation of influencers.
 We recently profiled 21 TikTok influencers to start following now.